sharedstreets/sharedstreets-ref-system/README.md

 SharedStreets Geometries are street centerline data derived from the basemap used to produce SharedStreets References.
 A single geometry is shared by each set of forward and back references.

 SharedStreets is premised on the idea that there's no one correct geometry for a given street.
-Just as street refereneces can be generated from any basemap, street geometries can be derived from any data source.
+Just as street references can be generated from any basemap, street geometries can be derived from any data source.

 ```javascript
 {